 The Octagon - Pavilion Gardens

-Buxton’s Pavilion Gardens complex is located within the grade II* listed Pavilion Gardens, and comprises four grade II listed buildings.
-The buildings are generally of cast iron framed construction with wrought-iron lattice beams, with the earliest elements having been constructed in 1871 to the designs of Edward Milner, the former assistant to Joseph Paxton, the architect of the Crystal Palace.
-The Octagon concert hall was constructed in 1876 as an extension to Milner’s pavilions to the designs of Robert Rippon Duke.
+The Winter Gardens and Octagon are located within the grade II* listed Pavilion Gardens, and comprises four grade II listed buildings.
+The buildings are generally of cast iron framed construction, with the earliest elements having been constructed in 1871 to the designs of Edward Milner.

-The project received a commendation in the East Midlands Celebrating Construction Awards 2019, and was shortlisted for a number of other awards including the RIBA East Midlands Awards, the LABC Building Excellence Awards, and the Architect’s Journal Retrofit Awards.
+The project received a commendation in the East Midlands Celebrating Construction Awards 2019, and was shortlisted for other awards including the RIBA East Midlands Awards, the LABC Building Excellence Awards, and the Architects Journal Retrofit Awards.